akeneo/pim-api-docs/content/concepts/products.md

 :::

 ::: warning
-Note that the `completenesses` field is only available on SaaS platforms, and when the `with_completenesses` query parameter is set to `true`.
+Note that the `completenesses` field is only available since the 6.0, and when the `with_completenesses` query parameter is set to `true`.
 :::

 ::: panel-link Want more details about the product resource?
 [Check its endpoints here!](/api-reference.html#Productuuid)
 :::

 ### Convert a variant product to a simple product
-::: availability versions=SaaS editions=CE,EE
+::: availability versions=6.0,7.0,SaaS editions=CE,EE
 :::

 A variant product, which has a product model as parent, can be converted to a simple product by removing its parent.
 To perform this action through the API, you just have to update the `parent` field to `null`.